bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 ## PART 3: save as Generic Enrichment Map output (NE)

-Generate and save the Generic EnrichmentMap for genes in [NConly_genelist.txt](https://github.com/bioinformaticsdotca/Pathways_2018/raw/master/integrated_assignment_1/NEonly_genelist.txt).
+Generate and save the Generic EnrichmentMap for genes in [NConly_genelist.txt](https://github.com/bioinformaticsdotca/Pathways_2018/raw/master/integrated_assignment_1/NEonly_genelist.txt) (i.e., delete the old gene list and copy/paste the new gene list in the box).
 It contains the genes specific of the normal tissue samples.
-Run g:Profiler with this list using same options as in PART 1 selecting Generic Enrichment Map (GEM) format as output type.
+Run g:Profiler with this list using same options as in PART 1 and again save the output as a Generic Enrichment Map (GEM) format.
 We will need this file for EnrichmentMap.

 ## PART 4: create an enrichment map